This topic describes how to create a user-created Oracle data source.

 Procedure

-Before connecting to your Oracle database, you must add the IP addresses of Quick BI to the Oracle whitelist.
+Before you connect to Oracle, you must add the Quick BI IP addresses to your Oracle database's whitelist.

-Verify the data source connection and create the data source.
+Verify the connection and create the data source.

 Log on to the Quick BI console.